shmuhammad2004/hausanlp/content/home/welcome.md

   #css_class: "custom"
 ---

-HausaNLP is a research group for Hausa Natural Language Processing.
-The group is part of [BUKNLP research group](https://buknlp.github.io/researchgroup/) and other researchers with interest in HausaNLP.
-If you are a student or researcher and wants to join us to advance research in Hausa natural language processing, we are happy to collaborate.
+HausaNLP is an open community providing open natural language processing (NLP) resources for Hausa language.
+HausaNLP aim to promote NLP in Hausa language by bringing NLP enthusiasts and researchers to collaborate.
+If you want join us, we are happy to collaborate and to advance research in Hausa natural language processing.